-The experimental design of this study was based on the protocol established by the European Commission for evaluating the subchronic response to synthetic mineral fibers (Bernstein & Riego-Sintes, 1999).
+The experimental design of this study was based upon the protocol established by the European Commission for evaluating the sub-chronic response to synthetic mineral fibers (Bernstein & Riego, 1999).

-Animal Exposure
+Animal Exposure:

-Groups of 39 (9-wk-old) male Wistar Han-Ibm outbred rats (SPF quality) were exposed by flow-past nose-only exposure to mean fiber aerosol concentrations of 76 and 207 fibers $L > 20 \,\mu$ m/cm3 for 6 h/day, 5 days/wk, for a period of 13 consecutive weeks.
+Groups of 39 (9 weeks old) male Wistar rat, Han-Ibm, outbred rats (SPF quality) were exposed by flow-past nose-only exposure to mean fiber aerosol concentrations of 76 and 207 fibers L>20 μ m/cm3 for 6 hours/day, 5 days/week for a period of 13 consecutive weeks.
 In addition, a negative control group was exposed in a similar fashion to filtered air.

-Exposure System
+Exposure System:

-The fiber aerosol generation system was designed to loft the bulk fibers without breaking, grinding or contaminating the fibers (Bernstein et al., 1994).
+The fiber aerosol generation system was designed to loft the bulk fibers without breaking, grinding or contaminating the fibers (Bernstein et al. (1994)).
 The animals were exposed by the flow-past nose/snout-only inhalation exposure system.
-This system was derived from Cannon et al. (1983) and is different from conventional nose-only exposure systems in that fresh fiber aerosol is supplied to each animal individually and exhaled air is immediately exhausted.
+This system was derived from Cannon, et al. (1983) and is different from conventional nose-only exposure systems in that fresh fiber aerosol is supplied to each animal individually and exhaled air is immediately exhausted.

-Clinical Observations
+Clinical Observations:

-All animals were observed for mortality/morbidity before the start and after the completion of each exposure and at least once on nonexposure days, including the quarantine phase, the acclimatization phase, and the postexposure observation phase.
-A detailed clinical observation for toxicological signs, including the time of onset, intensity, and duration, was performed on all animals on the first day of the acclimatization phase, on the first day of the exposure (before exposure), twice weekly during the exposure phase (before the daily exposure), on the first day of the postexposure period, and weekly thereafter.
+All animals were observed for mortality / morbidity before the start and after the completion of each exposure and at least once on non-exposure days, including the quarantine phase, the acclimatisation phase and the post-exposure observation phase.
+A detailed clinical observation for toxicological signs, including the time of onset, intensity and duration was performed on all animals on the first day of the acclimatisation phase, on the first day of the exposure (before exposure) and twice weekly during the exposure phase (before the daily exposure) and on the first day of the post-exposure period, and weekly thereafter.

-Body Weights
+Body Weights:

-Body weights were recorded once at the beginning of the acclimatization period, on the day of first exposure, prior to exposure start, and then weekly throughout the exposure phase on the first day of the postexposure period, and every second week thereafter.
+Body weights were recorded once at the beginning of the acclimatisation period, on the day of first exposure, prior to exposure start and then weekly throughout the exposure phase on the first day of the post-exposure period, and every second week thereafter.

-Disease Surveillance
+Disease Surveillance:

-Nonheparinized blood samples (approximately 1 ml) were obtained by retro-orbital puncture under light ether anesthesia from six additional animals.
-The blood was immediately forwarded to the Department of Microbiology (at RCC).
+Non-heparinized blood samples (approximately 1 ml) were obtained by retro-orbital puncture under light ether anaesthesia from six additional animals.
+The blood was immediately forwarded to the Department of Microbiology attn: S. Kehl.
 Serum was obtained by centrifugation of blood.
-Aliquots from serum were used for screening for the presence of antibodies to the following rodent pathogens: Hantaan virus, Bacillus piliformus (Tyzzer's), lymphocytic choriomeningitis virus (LCM), Kilham rat virus (KRV), pneumonia virus of mice (PVM), reovirus type 3 (Reo3), sialodacryoadenitis (SDA)/rat coronavirus (RCV), Sendai virus (parainfluenza-1 virus), Toolan (H-1), Mycoplasma pulmonis, and minute virus of mice (MVM).
-None of these pathogens was found.
+Aliquots from serum were used for screening for the presence of antibodies to the following rodent pathogens: Hantaan virus, Bacillus piliformus (Tyzzer's), Lymphocytic choriomeningitis virus (LCM), Kilham rat virus (KRV), Pneumonia virus of mice (PVM), Reovirus type 3 (Reo3), Sialodacryoadenitis (SDA)/ Rat coronavirus (RCV), Sendai virus (Parainfluenza-1 virus), Toolan (H-1), Mycoplasma pulmonis and Minute virus of Mice (MVM).
+None of these pathogens were found

-Lung Burden, Histopathology and Cell Proliferation
+Lung Burden, Histopathology and Cell Proliferation:

-Proliferating cells were labelled by 5-bromo-2[']-deoxyuridine (BrdU) using a mini-osmotic pump, which was implanted 3 days before sacrifice.
-Five rats from each time point and sacrifice were anesthetized by inhalation of Halothane delivered to a face mask from a vaporizer.
-A BrdU-filled osmotic mini-pump (ALZET 2001) was then surgically implanted into a subcutaneous pocket, in order to quantify cell turnover (Alza Corp. model 2001; flow rate 1 μ l/h, BrdU concentration = 50 mg/L).
-The BrdU proliferation in the terminal bronchial region, in the lung parenchyma, and in the pleura was determined on 3 rats each from the control and the high-dose exposure group at 92 days after cessation of exposure.
+Proliferating cells were labelled by 5-bromo-2'-deoxyuridine (BrdU) using a miniosmotic pump which was implanted three days before sacrifice.
+Five rats from each time point and sacrifice were anaesthetised by inhalation of Halothane® delivered to a facemask from a vaporiser.
+A BrdU-filled osmotic mini-pump (ALZET 2001) was then surgically implanted into a subcutaneous pocket, in order to quantify cell turnover (Alza Corp.
+Model 2001; flow rate 1 μ l/hr, BrdU concentration = 50 mg/l).
+The BrdU proliferation in the terminal bronchial region, the lung parenchyma and in the pleura was determined on three rats each from the control and the high dose exposure group at 92 days after cessation of exposure.